aljaserm/CPlusPlus-MedicalCenter/README.md

 # CPlusPlus-MedicalCenter
-It is a Medical center data program
+It is a Medical center patient data program